fare/asdf/README.md

 Note that the above can be adapted in a general recipe to get all the files in a system, in order.
 To also have the files in systems it transitively depends on, add the `:other-systems t` keyword argument to the call to `asdf::required-components`.

+To interactively use the `asdf-tools`, you need to either have all its dependencies installed and configured.
+If you're using them through the `ext/` directory and `make ext`, then you may need to emulate what the script in [tools/asdf-tools](tools/asdf-tools) does with respect to initializing the source-registry.
+Note that it also declares a system for `cl-launch/dispatch`;
+you can either do something similar, or expand the source for `cl-launch` with `make -C ext/cl-launch source` so `cl-launch.asd` will be created.

 What has changed?